cylab-be/apt-graph/README.md

 # get the latest version from github
 git pull

-# build the core module
+# build all the modules together
-cd core
+cd apt-graph
 mvn clean install

-# to build and run the batch processor to build the graph
+# to run the batch processor to build the graph
 cd ../batch
-mvn clean package
 ./analyze.sh -i <proxy log file> -o <graph file>

 # there is a test file in src/test/resources
 # so you can test with
 ./analyze.sh -i ./src/test/resources/1000_http_requests.txt -o /tmp/mytest.ser

-# to build and run the server
+# to run the server
 cd ../server
-mvn clean package
 ./start.sh -i <graph file>

 # by default, the server is available at http://127.0.0.1:8080